DarkGram: A Large-Scale Analysis of Cybercriminal Activity Channels on Telegram: Interpreting cross-platform dynamics

 Our analysis reveals several behavioral and structural patterns that differ markedly from those commonly observed on traditional cybercriminal forums contextualized with the help of prior research into such forums.

-\textbf{Accessibility to content:} Cybercriminal forums are traditionally structured around multi-threaded, discussion-heavy ecosystems that rely on user-to-user interactions to foster trust, reputation, and mentoring~\cite{mcalaney2020knowledge,leukfeldt2017use}.
+\textbf{Accessibility to content:} Many cybercriminal forums are structured around multi-threaded, discussion-heavy ecosystems that rely on user-to-user interactions to foster trust, reputation, and mentoring~\cite{mcalaney2020knowledge,leukfeldt2017use}.
 Accessing relevant material often requires browsing subforums, navigating multiple contributors, and becoming familiar with specialized jargon.
 Some forums also impose barriers—such as invite-only registrations or tiered “VIP” access levels—to maintain the exclusivity and quality of shared content~\cite{leukfeldt2017use,pastrana2018crimebb}.
 We also specifically noticed this in Section~\ref{overal_of_content} where most blackhat resources on these forums where behind tiered barriers.
 While these mechanisms help sustain high standards among seasoned members, newcomers can find access to content daunting.
 In stark contrast, Telegram’s CACs operate on a broadcast model, wherein administrators share content via a simple chronological feed.
-Telegram CACs largely position subscribers as passive consumers, with minimal two-way engagement beyond emoji reactions or brief replies.
+Telegram’s CACs often present content in a format that requires minimal active engagement from subscribers.
 Additionally, each Telegram CAC typically focuses on a single type of content, streamlining the user experience by eliminating the need for extensive browsing or vetting.